siddhirajpantoji/nodejs-tutorial/docs/Basics/variables/variables.md

 :::caution Reserved Names

-There is a [list of reserved words](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords), which cannot be used as variable names because they are used by the language itself.
+There is a **[list of reserved words](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Keywords)**, which cannot be used as variable names because they are used by the language itself.

 For example: `let`, `class`, `return`, and `function` are reserved.